toinetoine/Ethereum-Block-Grabber/README.md

   2. Start geth: ```geth --rpc --rpccorsdomain "http://localhost:8000"```.
 Note: Geth will begin syncing blocks.
 Depending on your system it may take more than a day of constant running to synchronize.
 You can speedup synchronization with ```geth sync --fast```.
   3. When you're geth instance is done syncing, run the node application with or without a config.json file while geth is running.

 ##Config
 The config file is optional.
-Without the config file it will download block files for all files recursively (from the latest block downloaded on your local geth instance through it's ancestors to the earliest block).
+Without the config file it will download block files for all files recursively (from the latest block downloaded on your local geth instance through it's ancestors to block 0).
 Running with the config file allows you to download specific blocks or intvervals of blocks.
 ```
 {
     "output": "./blockfiles",